darkgeny/Speederiny85/README.md

 ------------
 Manage Optic Sensor via Serial delegating Attiny-85

-I need to delegate an 85 hour to the reading of an infrared optical sensor (type 20 windows)<br>
+I need to delegate an Attiny 85 to the reading of a classic infrared optical sensor (type 20 windows)<br>
 to calculate the speed and steps taken during an interval of time.

 This way, in my main program in the main controller I can read the values without going out of time, basically in a kind of multitasking.